guicazaroto/wine-frontend-challanger/README.md

 ## Project setup
 ```
-If you are using docker, run:
+If you are using docker:

->> docker-compose up -d
+1 - add DOCKER_SERVER_PORT in .env file, like .env-example.
+2 - run 'docker-compose up -d'.
 ```

 ```